 Having established the equilibrium mechanics, we will now turn our attention to the transition rates.
 There are two rates that we must fix: the rate of transition from inactive forager to active forager, and from active forager to inactive forager.

 Based on these two rates, we can establish the rate of change in the probability that our system will be in a given state at a given point.
-The rate of change in the probability of the system being in state σ at time Type equation here.
+The rate of change in the probability of the system being in state σ at time t is given by

 δtPσ, t=σ'[Pσ', tWσ'→σ-Pσ, tWσ→σ']